GowthamR1011/LeetCode/README.md

 # LeetCode Solutions

-This repository contains my solutions to LeetCode problems, written in Python and C++.
+This repository contains my solutions to LeetCode problems, written in Python.
 The problems cover various difficulty levels (easy, medium, hard) and touch upon a variety of fundamental and advanced topics.
 Will add more solutions as I keep working on my LeetCode Journey.
 All the solutions are uploaded in this repository only after they pass all the Leetcode testcases of the quesiton.

 #### Repository Structure